The Secret History of Female Sleuths

 So who were the first female private eyes?
 How did they succeed in the macho world of detection and crime?
 What were their relationships with other women – the ones they befriended, exposed and brought to trial?

 Detective work has long been regarded as an unsuitable job for a woman, yet ‘feminine’ traits such as intuition, imagination and empathy, are also seen as necessary requirements for the job.
 Many believe female detectives have a distinct advantage.
-Women are known for their ability to get information out of strangers; they create less suspicion and pose less of a threat than men.
-They are highly skilled observers, and known for their close attention to detail.
+Women are known for their ability to get information out of strangers; we create less suspicion and pose less of a threat than men.
+We are highly skilled observers, and we’re known for our close attention to detail.

 In the late 19th century and early 20th century, women like Antonia Moser, Kate Easton, Maud West and Annette Kerner launched their own detective agencies and became celebrities both at home and abroad.
 Zena Scott-Archer enjoyed a career that spanned nearly 50 years, and was the leading female investigator on the world stage.